Sage/streamlinejs/README.md

   console.log("orders have been archived");
 }
 ```

+and streamline transforms the code and takes care of the callbacks!

+No flow control APIs to learn!
 You just have to follow a simple rule:

 > Replace all callbacks by an underscore and write your code as if all functions were synchronous.

-Streamline will transform the code and generate the callbacks for you!

-And streamline is not limited to a subset of Javascript.
+Streamline is not limited to a subset of Javascript.
-You can use all the flow control features of Javascript in your asynchronous code: conditionals,
+You can use all the features of Javascript in your asynchronous code: conditionals,
-loops, `try/catch/finally` blocks, anonymous functions, `this`, etc.
+loops, `try/catch/finally` blocks, anonymous functions, chaining, `this`, etc.

-Streamline also provides _futures_, and additional builtin functions for asynchronous programming.
+Streamline also provides _futures_, and asynchronous variants of the EcmaScript 5 array functions (`forEach`, `map`, etc.).

 # Installation

-The easiest way to install `streamline.js` is with NPM:
+NPM, of course:

 ```sh
 npm install streamline -g